StamusNetworks/suricata-language-server/README.md

 vim.lsp.enable('Suricata LS')
 ```
 If you want to use the container mode and thus skip Suricata installation, you can add the `--container`
 option.
-Following setup assume that `suricagta-language-server` is in your path:
+Following setup assume that `suricata-language-server` is in your path:

 ```lua
 local suricata_ls_cmd = {'suricata-language-server', '--container'}